golanlevin/p5-single-line-font-resources/README.md

 ![banner.png](img/banner.png)

 *This is a repository of p5.js (JavaScript) programs for loading and displaying single-line vector fonts (also called single-stroke or monoline fonts) in a variety of formats — including TTF, SVG Font, Hershey Font, and others.
 Such fonts are ideally suited to creative coding, pen-plotting, and CNC machining.
-Examples in this repository are known to work with [p5.js v.1.11.5](https://cdn.jsdelivr.net/npm/p5@1.11.5/lib/p5.js).*
+Examples in this repository are known to work with [p5.js v.1.11.5](https://cdn.jsdelivr.net/npm/p5@1.11.5/lib/p5.js).
+The fonts draw from a wide range of creative projects, obsolete technologies, and other sources.*

 ---